 Miharu Castle (三春城) is located in Miharu-machi in the Abukuma Mountains, 10km east of Koriyama in Fukushima Prefecture.
-Being an old castle town, Miharu has many temples and a picturesque town center held in traditional Japanese style.
+Being an old castle town, Miharu has many temples and a picturesque town centre held in traditional Japanese style.

 The castle lies on a hill called Shiroyama and faces the eastern boroughs of the town.
 Almost none of the original buildings survived, only the Hanko Gate (Hanko was a school founded by the Tamura clan) is still on display at the entrance to Miharu elementary school.